 Many travelers also like combining a visit to Italy and Croatia into one trip!

 When booking your accommodation, I recommend staying in the town center if possible.
 This will often lead to unplanned discoveries and introduction to new people (or potential friends).

 The time of year you visit has the chance to make or break your visit to Croatia.
 If you can, I highly recommend visiting during the shoulder seasons, which includes the months of May and June as well as September and October.

 Another thing to keep in mind is that the number of flights flying into and out of Croatia is reduced before and after the summer season.
 For this reason, it might be difficult to find good connections to destinations like Pula, Split, Dubrovnik, and Zadar.
 This is just something to take into consideration when planning your trip to Croatia.

-Croatia is Not in the Schengen
+Croatia is Officially Part of the Schengen

 Pickpocketing and petty theft happen much less in Croatia compared to other European nations, however, you still want to keep an eye on your belongings at all times.
 Being aware of your surroundings is important no matter where in the world you are, so a few key rules to follow are: